 Liz Westbrook-Trenholm has published or aired mainstream and speculative short fiction in Neo-Opsis, Prix Aurora-winning (2015) Bundoran Press anthology Second Contacts, Prix Aurora-winning (2016) Laksa Media’s The Sum of Us, and Bundoran’s upcoming 49th Parallels.
 She also writes comedic murder mysteries for Calgary entertainment company Pegasus Performances, with over eighty scripts produced.
 A retired public servant, Liz lives in Ottawa with her husband, writer and publisher Hayden Trenholm.

-Shannon Connor Winward is the author of the Elgin-award winning chapbook, Undoing Winter (Finishing Line Press, 2014).
-Her writing has earned recognition in the Writers of the Future Contest and has appeared (or is forthcoming) from Fantasy & Science Fiction, Analog, The Pedestal Magazine, Pseudopod, Literary Mama, Cast of Wonders, and Enchanted Conversation: A Fairy Tale Magazine.
-In between writing, parenting, and other madness, Shannon is also a poetry editor for Devilfish Review and founding editor of the forthcoming Riddled with Arrows Literary Journal.
+Shannon Connor Winward is the author of the Elgin Award winning chapbook Undoing Winter and winner of the Delaware Division of the Arts' 2018 Individual Artist Fellowship in Fiction.
+Her work has appeared (or is forthcoming) in Fantasy & Science Fiction, Analog, Lunch Ticket, The Pedestal Magazine, Cider Press Review, The Monarch Review, Qu, Literary Mama, and Wild Musette Journal, among others.
+In between writing, parenting, and other madness, Shannon is also a poetry editor for Devilfish Review and founding editor of Riddled with Arrows literary journal.